Skip to main content

 - 3. What do the walls of Chakras portray.

-- 4. Find in the lesson the paragraph/s and the sentence that evoke the feelings given below.
+- 4. Find in the lesson the paragraph/s and the sentence

 - (i) feeling of wonder